Users (YAML)

 Job and roles

-job points to a job title by code, and that job title must be active — cotctl only resolves active ones. accessRoles lists role names, and like everywhere else, they're case-sensitive (Manager ≠ manager).
+job points to a job title by code, and that job title must be active — cotctl only resolves active ones.
+It is optional: bot and integration users often don't have a job title at all, and the schema and backend both accept a user without one. accessRoles lists role names, and like everywhere else, they're case-sensitive (Manager ≠ manager).

 The default role.
 If you create a user with no accessRoles, the backend assigns a default role automatically.
 You'll see it appear in later exports — that's expected, not a bug.